 A note about code examples: we covered commands like

 set in a previous post.
 In that post, we used the full name of each command in all the examples.
 However, M convention as we have learned it is to use the abbreviated form for commands.
-This post and all following posts will use the abbreviated form of the commands in code examples, e.g.
+This post will use the abbreviated form of the commands in code examples, e.g.

 w instead of